ReubenHawley/Roulette--Strat/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was created for fun as a learning experience to better understand python
+This project was created for fun as a learning experience to better understand python and programming in general, as my skill grows, new features may be added
 ### Built With

 * [python](https://python.org/)